-Outstandingly remarkable values can be determined through federal land management agency evaluations and through citizen advocacy during the legislative process.
-These determinations become part of the legislative history of the congressional statute that places the new wild and scenic river into the National Wild and Scenic Rivers System.
-In the end, an ORV is anything that the administering agency accepts in developing the requisite management plan for a component of the NWSRS.
-Where Congress has spoken on, or relied on evidence of, either general or specific ORVs for particular system components, an agency should give full weight to the congressional findings.
+Outstandingly remarkable values can be determined through federal land management agency evaluations and through citizen advocacy during the legislative process that becomes part of the legislative history of the congressional statute that places the new wild and scenic river into the National Wild and Scenic Rivers System.

+In the end, an ORV is anything that the administering agency accepts in developing the requisite management plan for a component of the National Wild and Scenic Rivers System.
+Where Congress has spoken on, or relied upon evidence of either general or specific ORVs for particular system components, an agency should give full weight to the congressional findings.
 If it does not, it will seem to be acting in an arbitrary and capricious manner.